pantheon-systems/documentation/source/content/drush.md

 1. Put the site in Git mode.
 1. Clone locally.
 1. Create a `drush` folder in the Drupal root.
-1. Add the “sar” Drush command to the Drush folder.
+1. Add the `sar` Drush command to the Drush folder.
 1. Commit drush/sar.
 1. Push your code up to Pantheon.
 1. Clear your Drush cache on each environment.
 Example: